jhudson8/react-mixin-manager/README.md

 #### deferUpdate()

-This is similar to the standard *forceUpdate* but after a setTimeout(0).
-Any calls to deferUpdate before the callback fires will execute only a single ```forceUpdate``` call.
+This is similar to [forceUpdate](http://facebook.github.io/react/docs/component-api.html) but after a setTimeout(0).
+Any calls to deferUpdate before the callback fires will execute only a single [forceUpdate](http://facebook.github.io/react/docs/component-api.html) call.
 This can be beneficial for mixins that listen to certain events that might cause a render multiple times unnecessarily.